manuel-uberti/filmsinwords/_posts/2020-05-22-machine-ghost.md

 distance between the viewer and the *facts*.
-Instead of unmasking the fake truth, it covers the real lie until the very end, while at the same time acknowledging the charms of fiction and how it can influence our thoughts. *Lake Mungo* knows it’s telling a story, and yet it takes no obtuse pride in this knowledge, because Anderson shares it with the viewer.
+Instead of unmasking the fake truth, it covers the real lie until the very end, while at the same time acknowledging the charms of fiction and how it can influence our thoughts. *Lake Mungo* knows that it is telling a story, and yet it takes no obtuse pride in this knowledge, because Anderson shares it with the viewer.
 For example, when the ending credits start to roll we are shown further sightings of Alice’s ghost.
 Anderson is not making fun of us for not having noticed her ghost before, he is telling us she